-All RCA plot data and associated photo monitoring can be accessed from the online Biodiversity Offsets Portal.
+All RCA plot data and associated photo monitoring can be accessed from the online data management system.

-Table 6 provides the number of RCA sites along with the average health rating of 17.
-All RCA sites received a health rating of >15/20 with the average being 16/20 in 2021 indicating these areas are healthy and sustainable under current management.
+Table 6 provides the number of RCA sites with their average health rating.
+All RCA sites had a health rating of >15/20 with the average being 19/20 in 2021 indicating these areas are healthy and sustainable under current management.